Franklin Bayhi Alumni Professor

 211 School of Music

 Baton Rouge, LA 70803-2504

 Dr. Campbell holds degrees from Michigan State University (saxophone studies with James Forger) and Pfeiffer College (saxophone studies with Donald Grant and Michael Price).
-He is the President of the North American Saxophone Alliance and is Bayhi Alumni Professor and Distinguished Professor of Saxophone at the LSU School of Music, where he has been on faculty since 1984.
+He is the Past President of the North American Saxophone Alliance and is Bayhi Alumni Professor and Distinguished Professor of Saxophone at the LSU School of Music, where he has been on faculty since 1984.
 Griffin Campbell is a Vandoren and Selmer Artist.